 We release other information that is frequently requested by the public, or is of public interest, either free of charge or at minimal cost.

 We can release some information free of charge with informal requests, though conditions may apply.
 For example, you may be entitled to information about yourself, but not someone else.
-Download the Informal Application for Access to Information Form.
+Apply online.

 Formal releases are required for information not available using the methods above.
 Maybe it’s information about another person whose agreement you need, or sensitive or confidential information.
 Charges and time limits apply.
 You’ll need to physically bring your signed Formal Application for Access to Information Form to us with payment and identification.